CharleyRutledge/ai-playwright-toolkit/rules/Testing Rules.md

 ## Commenting rules

 - Rule 1: Make sure to write short, concise comments for all code.
 - Rule 2: If there are no comments, write them.
-- Rule 3: Make sure to give an overview of the functinality
+- Rule 3: Make sure to give an overview of the functionality
-- Rule4: Iterate over all code and make sure to meet the rules
+- Rule 4: Iterate over all code and make sure to meet the rules

 ## Updating
 update the project with any new functionality, readme, requirements etc.